Image Credit: OmarMedinaFilms / Pixabay

-Every bit of food is asigned a point value on Weight Watchers.
+Every bit of food is assigned a point value on Weight Watchers.
 The formula for calculating the points is kind of complicated so it’s definitely recommended to use a calculator or an app.

-When you’re preparing your meals, instead of inputing calories, you would enter the amount of carbs, protein, and fat in your meal and you’re give a point total for that meal.
+When you’re preparing your meals, instead of inputting calories, you would enter the amount of carbs, protein, and fat in your meal and you’re give a point total for that meal.

 Why use points instead of just adding up calories?

 Not all calories you eat are equal, and some are more influential when it comes to energy and fat storage.
 The point system gives a higher value to food that promotes weight gain, and less to food that does not.

 Some foods, like most fruits and vegetables, have zero points on the diet because they’re considered beneficial to weight management.